djdt/lpcpp/README.md

 ## Python Explorer

-A Python GUI is available to explore exported particle data.
+A Python GUI is available to explore particle data exported from lpcpp or the BRAVE scripts.
 Data is show as size histograms, scatter plots and heatmaps of the capillary.

 ### Installation